 Patient & Family Services

 Each and every child diagnosed with cancer and his or her family are a part of the CURE family.
-Our support will never waiver.
+Our support will never waver.

 We understand the trauma that comes with a diagnosis of childhood cancer.
 Through our Early Outreach Program, we aim to reach out to families at or near diagnosis to let them know they are not alone and to connect them with important resources to help them throughout their journey.
 CURE Totes are given to families at diagnosis, providing useful items including a tip booklet written by parents of children who have fought cancer.
 As part of our Early Outreach Program, we also spend quality time with families during weekly visits to the outpatient clinics and inpatient units of hospitals.